 While the workshop is primarily a meeting for constructicographers, other linguists interested in construction-oriented language pedagogy are also welcome to attend, bearing in mind that basic familiarity with constructicons and constructicography will be presupposed.

-The workshop will be hosted at the University of Gothenburg, Campus Lorensberg, located at Renströmsgatan 6 in Gothenburg, on May 14–15, according to the following schedule.
+The workshop will be hosted at the University of Gothenburg, Campus Lorensberg, room J303 of the Humanisten building, located at Renströmsgatan 6 in Gothenburg, on May 14–15, according to the following schedule.
 This is mainly an in-person workshop, but online participation will be possible and some of the talks will be remote, online presentations.
 There is no registration fee, but registration is required for online participation.
 Information on how to access the web conference system will be provided to registered participants before the workshop.

 Registration